PapiHack/wimlds-demo/README.md

 - First option :

-    - Build your image with the name you want it like this :
+    - Build your image with the name you want like this :

             docker build . -t salary-prediction-service